Asli-hann/cs313413f24p2/ReadMe.txt

 TestList.java
 1. setUp() Method
+Behaviorally, both ArrayList and LinkedList function similarly when it comes to list operations, as they both use the 'list' interface.
+That is why, operations like add(), remove(), and get() produce the same results.
+Also, switching between ArrayList and LinkedList doesn't affect the correctness or output of the operations.
-ArrayList is typically faster than LinkedList for random access operations because it allows direct indexing.
-In this test case ArrayList is 1ms faster.
+However, arrayList is typically faster than LinkedList for random access operations because it allows direct indexing.

 2. testSizeNonEmpty()
 Changed list.isEmpty() to return false, set the expected list size to 1,